IN THE BIOLOGICAL SCIENCES

 When is the application deadline?

 For full consideration, applications should be submitted by December 15th for admittance for the fall term.
 All applications must be submitted online through the Marquette University Graduate School.
-If you have more questions about the application process, check the Graduate School's FAQ's.

 What degrees do you offer?

 The Department of Biological Sciences offers two tracks that lead to a Ph.D., Biological Sciences and Neurosciences.

 *Please note that while we offer a Master's degree in Biological Sciences, we are not actively recruiting for Master's degree candidates at this time.

 Do I need a Master’s degree to apply?

 No, a Masters degree is not required for admission into our Ph.D. program.
 Applicants are expected to have demonstrated academic excellence in both the classroom and the laboratory, and should have an undergraduate background in a biology-related discipline